dwyl/image-classifier/README.md

 And we're done! 🎉

-We are now rendering the image on the client through the URL the Unsplash API resolves into instead of having the LiveView server encoding the image.
+We are now rendering the image on the client through the URL the Picsum API resolves into instead of having the LiveView server encoding the image.
 Therefore, we're saving some CPU